 For example, suppose you need to delete the request policy allow-all.
 The recommendation is to review your existing circulation rules and replace any references to allow-all with another request policy.
 Once you’ve done that, you can delete ‘allow-all’ from Settings > Circulation > Request Policies.

-In Kiwi, you can delete a notice policy that is part of circulation rules.
-If you do so, and then go review your rules, you’ll see that references to the deleted policy in the circ rules file will have been replaced with the policy UUID rather than the policy name.
+You can delete a notice policy that is part of circulation rules.
+If you do so, and then go review your circulation rules, you’ll see that any rule that referenced the notice policy will still be in the file, but the notice policy will be listed with the policy UUID rather than the policy name.

 Notice policies are only referenced when a loan is created, renewed, or a due-date is changed.
 They are fairly simple to delete, with the recommendation that you remove references to them in your circulation rules first.